Rail transport in South Africa: Specifications

-Nearly all railways in South Africa use a Cape gauge track.
+Almost all railways in South Africa use a Cape gauge track.
 This was selected in the 19th century to reduce the cost of building tracks across and through the mountains in several parts of the country.

 The Gautrain rapid transit railway uses (standard gauge).

 Numerous two-foot narrow gauge railways were constructed during the late 19th and early 20th centuries.

 South African trains connect through the AAR coupler, developed in the United States at the end of the 19th century.
 Remarkably, though South Africa has long been ahead of Europe in coupling systems, it has lagged behind most of the world in its braking system; most trains in South Africa continue to use vacuum braking.
 However, the conversion to air brakes has finally commenced.

 Between 50% and 80% of the rail lines in South Africa are electrified.
 Different voltages are used for different types of trains.
 Most electrified trains run 3 kV DC (overhead); this is used primarily for commuter lines and has been in use since the 1920s.
-During the 1980s, higher voltages (25 kV AC and—much less frequently—50 kV AC (both overhead) have been used for heavy-duty lines (which also require more Railroad ties per mile) primarily used for the transport of iron ore.
+During the 1980s, higher voltages (25 kV AC and—much less frequently—50 kV AC (both overhead) have been used for heavy-duty lines (which also require more railroad ties per mile) primarily used for the transport of iron ore.

 Rolling stock

 South Africa uses a variety of rolling stock from several manufacturers.

 In 1957, Union Carriage & Wagon was founded in Nigel for local production of rolling stock.

-In recent years China has emerged as a major supplier of rolling stock.
+In recent years, for commuter rail, South Africa has procured rolling stock from Gibela, a partnership between South African uBumbano Rail and French Alstom.
+The co-owned, local entity produces the X'Trapolis Mega electric multiple unit, used on Metrorail commuter rail networks.
+As of 2026, the modern trains are in the process of replacing much of Metrorail's old stock.

+The Mega trains are modular, with wide doors on both sides of carriages, WiFi, real-time communication services, air-conditioning, and spacious interiors.
+They are capable of traveling at 120 kph, but can be upgraded to run at 160 kph.
+Gibela plans to export units to other countries.